 Most hip pain we treat falls into one of four categories:

-Labral tears: Damage to the cartilage ring that seals and stabilizes the hip socket.
+Labral tears: A tear in the cartilage ring that seals and stabilizes the hip socket.

-Hip bursitis (greater trochanteric pain syndrome): Inflammation of the bursa on the outside of the hip, often felt as sharp pain when lying on that side.
+Hip bursitis (greater trochanteric pain syndrome): The bursa on the outside of the hip gets inflamed.
+Usually feels like sharp pain when you lie on that side.

-Tendinopathy of the gluteal or hip flexor tendons: Chronic tendon overload that conventional therapy struggles to resolve.
+Tendinopathy of the gluteal or hip flexor tendons: Chronic tendon overload that conventional therapy has a really hard time fixing.

-For all four, the standard medical pathway typically goes: anti-inflammatories, physical therapy, cortisone, then total hip replacement.
-Regenerative medicine adds a meaningful step in between physical therapy and surgery.
+For all four, the standard medical pathway pretty much goes: anti-inflammatories, physical therapy, cortisone, then total hip replacement.
+Regenerative medicine adds a real step in between physical therapy and surgery.

 Regenerative Treatments for the Hip

-We use injectable Platelet-Rich Fibrin (iPRF) and extended Platelet-Rich Fibrin (ePRF) — second-generation orthobiologic concentrates made from your own blood.
-Compared to traditional PRP, these formulations release growth factors gradually, which suits the hip's slow-healing cartilage and tendon tissue.
-Background on how these concentrates work: Understanding the PRP and PRF Process.
+We use injectable Platelet-Rich Fibrin (iPRF) and extended Platelet-Rich Fibrin (ePRF).
+These are second-generation orthobiologic concentrates made from your own blood.
+Compared to traditional PRP, they release growth factors slowly over time, which fits well with the hip's slow-healing cartilage and tendon tissue.
+If you want more background on how these concentrates are prepared, take a look at Understanding the PRP and PRF Process.

 When Regenerative Hip Treatment Works Best

-Regenerative medicine is most effective before the joint reaches end-stage degeneration.
+Regenerative medicine works best before the joint hits end-stage degeneration.
 The best candidates for non-surgical hip pain treatment usually have:

 Mild to moderate arthritis, not bone-on-bone